Hödekin

 Hödekin (Note: Rather than Hödekin being strictly correct, the vowel "ö" actually occurs as Early modern German "o with e above" in Praetorius, and transcribed that way by Wyl.) (variously spelled Hödeken, Hütgin, Hüdekin, and Hütchen, etc.) is a kobold (house spirit) of German folklore.
-The name is a diminutive meaning "Little Hat", and refers to the pileus hat he wears, a common hat in Ancient Greece, and later various parts of Europe.
+The name, a diminutive meaning "Little Hat", refers to the pileus hat he wears, a style which was common in Ancient Greece and later various parts of Europe.

-He famously haunted the castle of Bishop Bernard (Bernhardus), Prince-Bishopric of Hildesheim, Lower Saxony, and in some versions, inhabited Winzenburg, a county it is said the spirit helped the bishopric to obtain.
-Although the Hödekin did not initiate harm, he was murderously vindictive and dismembered a kitchen boy who had habitually insulted him and poured kitchen filth upon him.
-When the cook (who hadn't controlled the misbehaving boy) griped, the sprite tainted the meat for the bishop with toad blood and venom; the cook remained unfazed, and the Hödekin ultimately pushed the cook down the heights into a ditch to die.
+Hödekin is known for haunting the castle of Bishop Bernard (Bernhardus), Prince-Bishopric of Hildesheim, located in Lower Saxony.
+In some versions of the legend, the spirit inhabits Winzenburg, a county which he helped the bishopric obtain.

+Though Hödekin did not initiate harm, he was murderously vindictive.
+He dismembered a kitchen boy after the boy habitually insulted him and poured kitchen filth upon him.
+When the cook (who hadn't controlled the misbehaving boy) griped, the sprite tainted the meat for the bishop with toad blood and venom.
+When the cook remained unfazed, Hödekin pushed him into a ditch from a great height, killing him.

-There was a man who, during his absence entrusted his wife jokingly to the Hödekin, and the sprite chased off all the men calling on the adulterous wife.
-He also helped an idiot clerk appointed to the synod by giving him a ring made of laurel leaves that granted him knowledge.
-Ultimately, the bishop exorcised him with ecclesiastical incantations and drove him out of Hildesheim.
+Hödekin's actions weren't always malicious.
+He once helped a man by fiercely protecting his wife.
+When the man jokingly entrusted his wife to Hödekin during his absence, the sprite took it seriously and chased off every man who called on the adulterous wife.
+He also helped an idiot clerk appointed to the synod by giving him a ring made of laurel leaves that granted him knowledge and intelligence.
+Ultimately, the spirit's time in Hildesheim ended when the bishop exorcised him with ecclesiastical incantations and drove him out of the city.